mt221090/Spam-Detection-ML/README.md

 Text preprocessing can make a huge difference depending on the data and use-case.
 In our case preprocessing has no impact or made it worse.

-In some cases the trained modell has high socre values but the confusion matrix shows that the model dose not detect spam messages.
-The reason for that is, that the dataset is unbalanced.
-In the dataset there are 87% ham messages and only 13% are spammessages.
+In some cases, the trained model has high score values but the confusion matrix shows that the model does not detect spam messages.
+The reason for that is that the dataset is unbalanced.
+In the dataset there are 87% ham messages and only 13% are spam messages.

-Acording to the analysis made width LIME the words that indicate ham and spam are the following:
+According to the analysis made width LIME the words that indicate ham and spam are the following:

 **ham**
 - good